Join the leading forum for accelerating fair, ethical, and responsible recruitment of migrant workers.

-The Global Forum for Responsible Recruitment 2024 is a two-day event bringing together businesses, civil society, trade unions, government, and academia to discuss the global agenda on responsible recruitment.
+The Global Forum for Responsible Recruitment (GFRR) is a two-day event that brings together businesses, civil society, trade unions, government, and academia to discuss the global agenda on responsible recruitment.

 A PLATFORM FOR IDEAS